FAQ

 You might know something about tile, but there are still a few lingering questions that you may want answered.
 Is there something about floor or wall tile that has you stumped, don’t worry!
 Our FAQ page compiles the most common questions we hear from our customers and provides the answers to our most asked questions.

 Glazed tiles are made the same as unglazed except that a glass layer called a glaze is fused to its’ surface by means of tremendous heat.
 The glaze provides an unlimited array of colors and designs.
 The glaze also protects the tile from staining.
-Unglazed tiles are true inlays.
 Unglazed tiles are very similar to glazed tile, except that their surface is not coated.
 Unglazed ceramic tiles do not show wear because their color extends throughout the tile, making them ideal for commercial applications.

-Tiles are usually sold by the square feet, so the area to be tiled needs to be carefully measured to establish how many square feet are involved.
-This can be done by your architect, builder or preferably your tile contractor.
+Tile is usually sold by the square feet, so the area to be tiled needs to be carefully measured to establish how many square feet overall.
+Preferably this will be done by your tile contractor.
 Note that there is always a degree of waste resulting from the cuts required to achieve your tile layout.
 The contingency allowance for wastage is best estimated by your tile contractor, but is typically between 10% on a straight lay and 15% on Diagonal lay, depending on the tiles being used and the complexity of the particular design and layout.
 Also, consider that it is always wise to keep several spare tiles just in case replacements are required at a later date.

 Yes you can tile over sheetrock so long as it’s not a wet area ( tub enclosure, shower area, etc.) yes, you can.
 Even stone tile will adhere well.